poluianova/amazing_photos/README.md

 ## Description

-Just type a keyword in a search field, select color and oriantation and enjoy amazing photos.
+Just type a keyword in a search field, select color and orientation and enjoy amazing photos.

 ## Getting Started